 The Conversations – open discussions about mental health experiences.

 The Conversations is a new feature which began in May, 2017, where I had the pleasure of meeting individuals across the UK, to have a casual and open conversations over coffee about their experiences and struggles.
 The conversations were audio recorded, and later transcribed for publication on the site, which portray the raw realism of mental health.
-You can read The Conversations here, and keep you eyes peeled for more to come across the summer.
+You can read The Conversations here, and keep an eye out for more to follow.

 Warning – ***some posts may trigger***

 For media enquiries or to contribute a story/interview;